 DC Public Library has materials for all ages and stages of child development, from board books to music and videos, as well as adult literacy programs for parents.

 Story Time at the library incorporates the early literacy skills, such as vocabulary building, phonological awareness and letter knowledge that children must master before they can learn to read.
-Every week the library offers programs matched to the typical attention spans and developmental levels of different ages of children.
-To find a story time near you, visit the website.
+Every week, the library offers programs matched to the typical attention spans and developmental levels for children of all different ages.
+Find a story time near you.